Falls at Pickle Springs create challenging issues for rescuers

 Responders from Wolf Creek, Farmington, Goose Creek Lake, Leadington and Park Hills Fire Departments and the Ste.
-Genevieve County Ambulance District responded to a visitor rescue in Pickle Springs Natural Area Wednesday afternoon.
+Genevieve County Ambulance District responded to a visitor rescue in Pickle Springs Natural Area on the afternoon of Dec.
+1.

 Wolf Creek Assistant Fire Chief Steve Young said that as soon as they got the call for a fall with possible paralysis, he requested the Farmington Fire Department with their rope rescue crew as there are trails with hairpin turns and too many rocks to carry a stretcher over.